Rayxclockwork/lab-03/README.md

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
 It took me 9 hrs.
 I thought it'd take me 6 hrs at most.

+Day 3 (9/12/19):

+Raven Delaney was the driver for today's pair programming.